Turzoxpress/nodejs-load-balancing-clustering/readme.md

 npm start
 ```

-### Here, our NodeJS application will take advantages of all cores of our CPU and spawn its instance as many as possible to create multiple workers.
+### Here, our NodeJS application will take advantage of all cores of our CPU and spawn its instance as many as possible to create multiple workers.

 ![Mahbubur Rahman Turzo](/screenshots/s3.png?raw=true "Mahbubur Rahman Turzo")